abhiwand/atk/api-doc/src/main/resources/python/frame/top_k.rst

 weights_column : str (optional)
     The column that provides weights (frequencies) for the topK calculation.
     Must contain numerical data.
-    Uniform weights of 1 for all items will be used for the calculation if this parameter is not provided.
+    Default is 1 for all items.

 Returns
 -------
+Frame : New frame
-Frame : An object with access to the frame
+    An object with access to the frame

 Examples
 --------